tuttlem/tuttlem.github.io/_posts/2025-02-15-writing-your-own-lisp-interpreter-in-haskell-part-1.md

 By the end of this post, you’ll have a working Lisp interpreter that can evaluate basic expressions like `(+ 1 2)`.

+If you're following along, you can find the implementation for this article [here](https://github.com/tuttlem/hlisp/releases/tag/part1).

 # Setup

 We're using [Haskell](https://www.haskell.org/) to implement our Lisp interpreter, so make sure you're installed and